The Daily Orange

 The Daily Orange, commonly referred to as The D.O., is an independent student newspaper published in Syracuse, New York.
-It is free and published daily during the Syracuse University academic year.
+It is free and published once a week during the Syracuse University academic year.

 It was one of the first college papers to become fully independent from its parent college.
-Its alumni work at nearly every major newspaper in the nation — The New York Times, Los Angeles Times, The Washington Post, The Wall Street Journal, The Philadelphia Inquirer, The Dallas Morning News, The Boston Globe — in a variety of reporting, editing, design and photography roles.
+Its alumni work at nearly every major newspaper in the nation — The New York Times, Los Angeles Times, The Washington Post, The Wall Street Journal, Chicago Tribune, The Philadelphia Inquirer, New York Post, The Boston Globe, Star Tribune, The Dallas Morning News, and The Atlanta Journal-Constitution — in a variety of reporting, editing, design and photography roles.

-Publisher reported circulation for 2018 was 6,000 copies, with a weekly online circulation of about 45,000.
-The paper's print edition is published Monday, Wednesday and Thursday during the academic year, but content is published online daily during the academic year.
-The Tuesday print edition was dropped starting in fall 2018 to focus on digital content.
+Publisher reported circulation for 2018 was 6,000 copies, with an online circulation of about 3,000,000 during publishing months.
+The paper's content is published online daily and the print edition is published every Thursday during the academic year.

 History

 Early years

 The first copy of the newspaper was published on September 15, 1903.
 Irving R. Templeton, co-founder of the Orange Publishing Company, served as the founding editor of the newspaper.
+Prior to the D.O., there were only 18 colleges and universities represented by a daily college paper.

-The newspaper set up operations in the Steele Hall, and accepted advertising.
+The newspaper set up operations in a red barn located at 806 Croton Ave, and accepted advertising.
 From 1903 until at least 1922, a copy cost two cents and the annual subscription cost $2.50 annually, and all students received mandatory subscription.